19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) being a legal officer, is dismissed from the Singapore Legal Service;

-(c) being a member of the Faculty, is dismissed from the Faculty;
+(c) being a member of the Faculty of Law of the National University of Singapore or the Faculty of Law of the Singapore Management University, is dismissed from the Faculty;

 [20/2007 wef 01/06/2007]